A few places are still available – Apply Now!

 for the Treatment of Children with Cerebral Palsy and similar neuro-developmental conditions’

-A specialist course for Paediatric Therapists who want to gain new insights, increased knowledge and develop their clinical reasoning and treatment skills in relation to children with Cerebral Palsy and similar neurodevelopmental conditions.
+A specialist course for Paediatric Therapists who want to gain new knowledge and develop excellent clinical reasoning and treatment skills in relation to children with Cerebral Palsy and similar neurodevelopmental conditions.